Venezuelan lawmakers seek refuge in embassies after crackdown on Guaido allies

 Last week, Leopoldo Lopez - Guaido’s political mentor - moved into Spain’s diplomatic residence after escaping house arrest to appear alongside Guaido during his call for the military to rise up.

 The United States has slapped sanctions on state oil company PDVSA and several top figures in Maduro’s government in a bid to pressure Maduro to step aside so Guaido can take office and call new elections.
-This week, it removed sanctions on a former Venezuelan general it said broke with Maduro last week.

 But Maduro retains control of the military and state functions.
 He has branded Guaido a U.S.-backed puppet seeking to oust him in a coup.